Is it safe to eat a high cholesterol diet to build muscle?

 “A newly discovered cache of industry documents revealed that the sugar industry began working closely with nutrition scientists in the mid-1960s to single out fat and cholesterol as the dietary causes of coronary heart disease and to downplay evidence that sucrose consumption was also a risk factor.”17

-It appears that their money was well-spent because the influence of these Harvard "scientists" deflected attention away from the link between sugar and heart disease and firmly established the really unsubstantiated idea that animal fats and cholesterol, which our ancestors had eaten freely for literally millions of years, were to blame for a supposedly sudden increase in cardiovascular mortality in the early 20th century, not the surge of sugar intake which as a matter of fact was the historically and evolutionarily novel influence on human health.
+It appears that their money was well-spent because the influence of these Harvard "scientists" deflected attention away from the link between sugar and heart disease and firmly established the poorly substantiated idea that animal fats and cholesterol, which our ancestors had eaten freely for literally millions of years, were to blame for a supposedly sudden increase in cardiovascular mortality in the early 20th century, not the surge of sugar intake which as a matter of fact was the historically and evolutionarily novel influence on human health.

 It is also worth noting here that at least one study has demonstrated that following a low carbohydrate diet for two years can support a significant regression of measurable carotid vessel wall volume, indicating a reversal of carotid atherosclerosis, similar to low-fat and Mediterranean diets, and apparently mediated mainly by reduction of blood pressure.25